 How We Do It

-Fair Opportunity Project is a nonprofit organization started by students and for students.
-We connect education, innovative technology, and consulting experience with a knowledgeable advising team.
-We provide some of the best and most up-to-date college application resources, scaled to reach everywhere and for everyone.
-We aim to forever change who gets what information.
+Fair Opportunity Project is a nonprofit organization started by students for students.
+We provide some of the best and most up-to-date college application resources to students across America.

 From A-Z, The Entire Application Process.